 Finding the time and means to travel may seem daunting, but with a little research it isn’t impossible.
 I sat down with Carson Coffey, a solo traveler who recently went on Ultimate Break’s London, Paris and Rome trip this past December.
 We chatted about her first trip abroad, her favorite moments and what she has planned for her next.
 Read on for Carson’s story.

-Morgan: Let’s start at the very beginning, how’d you find College Break?
+Morgan: Let’s start at the very beginning, how’d you find Ultimate Break?

 M: That’s smart!
 Summer is peak tourist season in Europe.
 How was traveling in winter?